WATER CRISIS IN THE U.S:

 "How is it possible that 3.5 billion years of evolution in the sea could be extinguished in a single human lifetime?
 Are we really going to see the end of wild fish in the sea over the next half century?”

-“What the organizers must know, but are keeping mum about, is that the oceans are in a parlous state.
+“What the organizers must know, but are keeping mum about, is that the oceans are in a perilous state.
 The UN's Food and Agriculture Organization (FAO) estimates that 70% of the world's fisheries are now fully exploited (i.e., fished to the point where they can only just replenish themselves), overexploited or depleted.
 The majority of fish populations have been reduced by 70-95%, depending on the species, compared to the level they would be at if there were no fishing at all.
-In other words, only five per cent of fish are left in some cases.
+In other words, only five per cent of fish are left in some cases."

-Where have all those other fish gone?
+"Where have all those other fish gone?
 In short, we have eaten them.
-"Tens of thousands of bluefin tuna used to be caught in the North Sea every year," says Callum Roberts, professor of marine conservation at the university of York.
+Tens of thousands of bluefin tuna used to be caught in the North Sea every year," says Callum Roberts, professor of marine conservation at the university of York.
 "Now, there are none.
 Once, there were millions of skate - huge common skate, white skate, long-nosed skate - being landed from seas around the UK.
-The common skate is virtually extinct, the angel shark
+The common skate is virtually extinct, the angel shark has gone.
+We have lost our marine megafauna as a consequence of exploitation."

 "The cut comes after the most recent research showed diminishing numbers of yellowtail and the US saw its portion of the stock, which it shares with Canada, reportedly shrink to its lowest level.
 Vito Giacalone, a Gloucester fisherman and policy analyst with the Northeast Seafood Coalition, said the New England industry could lose 30 million pounds of fish this year, which accounts for more than half the value of the entire fishery.”

-Aquaponics awareness is growing exponentially as it’s an Agra-Tech concept that is quickly moving into the mass consciousness.
+Aquaponics awareness is growing exponentially as it’s an Agri-Tech concept that is quickly moving into the mass consciousness.
 In some ways, Aquaponics is to traditional agriculture what television is to the radio or what the computer is to the typewriter—DISRUPTIVE!
 Aquaponics is causing a revolution in food growing, and it is the most important food-growing technology on and off our planet to date.

-BioPonic Earth has designed proprietary Aquaponics Agra-Tech in their Food Forever™Farms for large-scale food growing starting with a Micro Food Forever™ Farm with a minimum of 700 sq. ft.
+BioPonic Earth has designed proprietary Aquaponics Agri-Tech in their Food Forever Farms for large-scale food growing starting with a Micro Food Forever Farm with a minimum of 70 sq. ft.
 These Farms rapidly and effectively produce Vegetables and Food Fish.
 They are ecologically sustainable and free of negative environmental influences.
 They, therefore, relieve the Farmer/Entrepreneur from soil-born diseases, most pests, weeds, chemicals like herbicides and pesticides and, of course, when the Farmer/Entrepreneur uses Organic or non GMO seeds, they are Free of GMO’s.

 We live in strange and challenging times, and Aquaponics is the answer to the three most important drivers for change in how we grow, distribute and think about food: